haolia/E-Commerce-Shipping-Data/README.md

 <p> Reached on time     : It is the target variable, where 1 Indicates that the product has NOT reached on time and 0 indicates it has reached on time</P>

+## 🎯 Aim Of The Project
+> <p> In this project, we will discuss and analyze Ecommers Shipping data whether the package will arrive late or on time. </P>

 ![Star Badge](https://img.shields.io/static/v1?label=%F0%9F%8C%9F&message=If%20Useful&style=style=flat&color=BC4E99)
 ![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)
 [![View My Profile](https://img.shields.io/badge/View-My_Profile-green?logo=GitHub)](https://github.com/haolia)